 Dr Kathryn Allan

-- Clinician in Veterinary Infectious Disease (Veterinary Pathology, Public Health & Disease Investigation)
+- University Clinician (Veterinary Pathology, Public Health & Disease Investigation)

 - Associate (Institute of Biodiversity Animal Health & Comparative Medicine)

 I am a clinician in veterinary infectious diseases working in the School of Veterinary Medicine, University of Glasgow.
 I graduated as a veterinarian at the Royal (Dick) School of Veterinary Studies, Edinburgh (2008) after completing an intercalated BSc in Veterinary Pathology at the Royal Veterinary College (2005).
 My clinical career began on a livestock disease research project in Kenya (2008-2009) after which, I worked in a variety of clinical practice environments in the UK before taking up a Wellcome Trust Integrated Training Fellowship for Veterinarians at the University of Glasgow (2011-2017).
 I completed my PhD on the epidemiology of leptospirosis in Tanzania (2016) and then worked as a post-doctoral research associate on a variety of zoonotic disease projects in East Africa before taking up my current role in 2019.

 I am a veterinarian and epidemiologist with a strong interest in the epidemiology and control of zoonotic diseases at the human: animal interface.
 My research focuses on livestock-associated zoonoses in East Africa and is embedded in a multi-disciplinary One Health research environment.
 My research to date has focused on the epidemiology of bacterial zoonotic pathogens and I have a particular interest in applying multidisciplinary approaches to understand the epidemiology and control of Leptospira at the human-animal interface.
 My work also focuses on understanding the impact of these infections in human and animal populations.